Houston Boat Accident Lawyers

 Boat Accident Statistics in Texas

-Despite the slight decrease of boating accident deaths, one should still keep in mind the underlining facts of the issue.
+Despite the slight decrease in boating accident deaths recently, one should still keep in mind the underlining facts of the issue.

 Boating Accident Facts

 - In cases where the cause of death was known, 77% of fatal boating accident victims drowned.
 Of the individuals who drowned, 84% were reported to not have a life jacket on during the incident.